Bobris/BTDB/Doc/Relations.md

     IEnumerator<Person> GetEnumerator();

 Enumerates all items sorted by primary key.
+Must be Disposed.

 ### IReadOnlyCollection